allenyin55/academy-live-events-fork/README.md

 There is a `run-all.sh` script in this directory that can be used to run the entire setup sequence, in principle.
 It is mostly intended as an end-to-end test script, as it may not be realistic in most cases to run it as is.
 Note there are several places where it pauses for tasks to finish; you have to enter information at the prompt to continue.
 Look for `PROMPT ==>` strings.

+## Versioning This Repo

+Use the same version tags for this repo that are used for the Academy repo, because `run-all.sh` requires a single version argument and it assumes they are in lock step!

 ## Setup Beforehand

 In most of the command examples below, I'll assume your current working directory is the root directory of your local copy if the [`academy` repo](https://github.com/anyscale/academy).
 In some cases, I'll assume the [`academy-live-events` repo](https://github.com/anyscale/academy) is a sister directory, i.e.,: